 Depends on the program.
 The avg grad student paid over $18,000 in tuition and fees for the 2016-17 school year.
 And while the pandemic slowed higher-ed tuition hikes, affordability is still an obstacle.

 Agreed.
 Chances are, you might need to borrow some money to cover those costs.
 Just keep in mind that Uncle Sam has his limits.
 For most people, the max amount of student loans you can take out is about $138,000.
 That includes any unpaid loans you have from undergrad.
 Also federal student loan interest rates have started to increase again.

-So start with some research.
+Time for some research.
 A LOT of research.
-Think: what kind of job security and earning potential your desired field usually offers.
-(More on that later.)
+Think: what kind of job security your desired field usually offers.
 And what level of education it typically requires and/or rewards.
 And what's the ROE – return on education.
 As in, your potential post-school salary minus any lost earnings during the time you’re in school and your potential loan payments.
 (Handy calculator here.)

 If grad school still seems like a good idea, check out a few specific programs.
 Find out how long they take, whether you can work at the same time, and if you’d want to move to attend a great school.

 And if you go for it – and need a loan – shop around for the best rates you can find.
 Grad PLUS loans are a good place to start.
 The federal gov sets rates each year and keeps them relatively low.
 But you’ll need to prove that you don’t have an adverse credit history (think: a history of late payments or bills in collections) to qualify.
 Otherwise, you might need an ‘endorser’ (aka co-signer).